naclonts/inbox-eagle/README.md

 ## Running the script

-Start by running the command line script to authorize Gmail and test the evaluation process:
+Run the command line script, which authorizes Gmail and runs the evaluation process:

 ```
 $ python run_script.py
 ```

-This'll save your credentials to a token.pickle file locally.
+This will save your Gmail credentials to a token.pickle file locally.

-Next run the server and the front-end:
+Run the server:

 ```sh
 $ python start.py
 ```

-Front-end client:
+Run the front-end client:

 ```sh
 $ cd client